Man City's Premier League title defence collapsing due to Pep Guardiola's poor recruitment

 Gundogan's presence in midfield alongside Kevin De Bruyne, 33, and Bernardo Silva, now 30, might explain why pace on the pitch is such an issue now.
 Kyle Walker, always so reliant on his speed, faces similar challenges in defence.
 Even John Stones is now 30.

 There is an old adage that the core of a group is ideally in its mid-to-late twenties.
 There are only three players in City's entire squad aged between 25 and 28 - Nunes, Rodri and Ruben Dias.
-They have the oldest average age of any team in the Premier League.
+They are the only team to give the majority of minutes to players who are 29 or over.

 Again, that issue is most pronounced in midfield, a demanding position both physically and tactically.
 Rico Lewis, just 20, could well develop into a high-class player but it is debatable whether he is there yet.
 He is not supplying the progressive passes required.